Interactive fiction, text adventures and puzzle games by Robin Johnson (firstname.lastname@example.org – @rdouglasjohnson)

 talk to (character)

 Find out what one of the other characters in the game has to say.
-If you want to get more specific, you can ask them about specific topics, e.g. ask the ghost about Claudius.
+If you want to get more specific, you can ask them about particular topics, e.g. ask the ghost about Claudius.

 take (object), drop (object)